romanf-dev/magnesium-rs/README.md

         TIMER.tick();

-After that any actor may use sleep_for method with given amount of ticks to sleep:
+After that any actor may use sleep_for method with some amount of ticks to sleep:

         loop {
-            ...
             TIMER.sleep_for(10).await; // Sleep for 10 ticks.
         }

 Tick duration is unspecified and depends on your settings.
-That's it.
-See example folder for detailed descriptions.

 Safety notes
 ------------

 All the static-mut-objects are only accessed once during initialization, normal operational code of either actors or interrupts is safe and does not require unsafe code.
 Also the user is responsible for NVIC initialization and proper content of the vector table.
 Executor transmutes future objects and the array of active futures into static lifetime despite they're allocated on the stack, however, since 'run' function does not return and all the actors are infinite loops this is considered safe.

 Demo